 The National Health and Medical Research Council established EAGAR to provide advice to government and regulatory agencies on antibiotic resistance and especially measures to reduce the risks of antibiotic resistance.

-As part of its Application, APVMA has supplied a letter from EAGAR in which EAGAR states the following to support of the proposed MRLs:
+As part of its application, APVMA has supplied a letter from EAGAR in which EAGAR state that they support the proposed MRLs as a temporary measure only, until the APVMA's review of this chemical is completed.